Scottish Highlander barge Review and Specifications

 Scottish Highlander barge wiki

-- In 1991 it was purchased by JP Leisure Ltd. After a drydock reconstruction in Holland, in April 1993 the ship was repositioned to Inverness and as "hotel barge" started passenger shipping operations.
+In 1991 it was purchased by JP Leisure Ltd. After a drydock reconstruction in Holland, in April 1993 the ship was repositioned to Inverness and as "hotel barge" started passenger shipping operations.
 In 1999, it was bought by Derek Banks and became part of European Waterways fleet.
 In 1999-2000, the boat was completely renovated and renamed "Scottish Highlander".
-Ship's last refurbishment was in 2006.
+During drydock refurbishment 2019 were upgraded all cabin bathrooms and boat's sound system, and also were added new soft furnishings.